QBugs/qsmells-study-data/README.md

 - [`STATUS.md`](STATUS.md): States what kind of [badge(s)](https://www.acm.org/publications/policies/artifact-review-and-badging-current) the authors listed in [`AUTHORS.md`](AUTHORS.md) are applying for, as well as the reasons why the authors believe that the artifact deserves that badge(s).

-Each top-level directory in this repository provides the required scripts and data to perform a specific analysis / experiment described in the associated paper.
+Each top-level directory in the artifact provides the required scripts and data to perform a specific analysis / experiment described in the associated paper.

 | Directory                        | Description |
 |:---------------------------------|:------------|